What is Audio Transcription: Definition and Use Cases

 Today businesses and professionals have access to a superb range of services and software that makes their job easier.
 One particular tool that has applications across multiple industries and professions is audio transcription.

 You may have heard of this term but don’t fully understand what it involves, or how it could be beneficial.
-I want to rectify that and in the below guide, I answer the question, what is transcribing audio, while showing you its benefits.
+I want to rectify that and in the below guide, I answer the question, what is transcribing audio, including how to transcribe audio , while showing you its benefits.

 Man dictating into smartphone with sound wave graphic and microphone icon, illustrating audio transcription.